BloomBooks/BloomReader-Lite/packages/mobile/README.md

 You can update app store metadata via `yarn npx eas-cli metadata:push`.
 Maybe you could do `yarn npx eas-cli metadata:pull` first and see if there's any changes that were manually made that should be saved in store.config.json first though.

-Note that every time you publish, the BUILD number needs to be increased.
-Note that the BUILD number is not the same as the VERSION number (the version number is what real users see in the app store)
+Note that every time before you publish to the app store, the BUILD number needs to be increased.
+Note that the BUILD number is not the same as the VERSION number (the version number is what real users see in the app store).
+The BUILD number is normally just a single integer.

+After the "Publish" workflow completes, go to https://appstoreconnect.apple.com/apps, find the Bloom Reader app, and you can see the new build under the TestFlight tab.
+(To release, I guess you probably promote a build in the App Store)

 ## Other Topics